GSE Instructor Handbook: Preparing to Teach

 Submit your syllabus to your department chair for review.
 The chair (or, in some cases, the program coordinator) must approve the syllabus before copies are duplicated for your class.

 Follow the prescribed format for syllabi.
-The Graduate School of Education has developed a format for a course syllabus, which includes the Graduate School of Education mission, goals, and conceptual framework.
-We encourage you to weave these into course objectives, content, and evaluation/assessment of student learning.
-You can download the GSE syllabus template (also available on the GSE assessment forms page).
+The GSE has developed a format for a course syllabus, which includes the School's mission, goals, and conceptual framework.
+You need to weave these into course objectives, content, and assessment of student learning.
+For your use, we developed a GSE syllabus template.

 Assessment of Student Learning